slotThe/slotThe.github.io/posts/topic-space/2022-09-11-topic-spaces.md

 # Introduction

-First of all, this post is not to be seen as a tutorial on X.A.TopicSpace, but much rather as a showcase of how its functionality could be used day to day.
+First, this post is not to be seen as a tutorial on X.A.TopicSpace, but much rather as a showcase of how its functionality could be used day to day.
 If you like what you see, perhaps check out the [docs][topic-space] and give it a spin yourself!
 I have already written an introduction to the module in the post about my [research workflow]:

 > XMonad has a module called TopicSpace, which upgrades the X11
 > workspace—virtual desktop—concept to so-called topics.
 These are